-Our industry expert Sean Purcell, the Risk Management Technical Manager at Builders Mutual, recently revealed the truth behind distracted driving myths and reviewed three driver monitoring systems.
+Risk Management expert Sean Purcell recently revealed the truth behind distracted driving myths and reviewed three driver monitoring systems.
 A major takeaway: Employee training and clear expectations about safety behind the wheel are critical to a company’s overall safety culture.

 Here, Sean offers 10 driving lessons that a company can incorporate into its driving policy and training or share with workers as a reminder.
 Remember, vehicle safety begins before anyone even enters a vehicle and requires ongoing attention.